Honors Physics

 Anyone not agreeing to follow this policy must either not use a wireless device in class or accept that the wireless device will be recognized as a distraction and dealt with according to school policy.
 This may include being prohibited from using device in the classroom for the rest of the semester or year.

 When a test has been missed, arrangements must be made within 2 days of returning to school to make up the missed work.
 The missed assignment must be made up within 2 weeks of returning to school.
-Failure to make up work will result in a zero for the assignment.
+Failure to make up work will result in a 50% for the assignment.
 An "incomplete" letter grade will be given for the 9 weeks to any student with an assignment not turned in by the end of a grading period.
 The student then has 2 weeks from the end of the grading period to turn in the assignment.

 • Documents distributed in class in either web form or as a PDF document.